Jacob’s Office Hours:

-- Lessen isolation and depression related symptoms and increase positive interactions with others
+Lessen isolation and depression related symptoms and increase positive socialization and interactions with others

-- Understand, accept, and embrace their sexual identity
+Understand, accept, and embrace their sexual identity and gender

 Parents have great responsibility and it can be scary when we see our children struggle through something difficult.
 In fact this experience is down right emotionally painful.